 Curried Dough Balls

-I was going to update the vetkoek recipe to add these instructions, but then I thought as they are so tasty, they deserve a recipe page of their own.
+I was going to update my easy vetkoek recipe to add the instructions for these curried dough balls, but then I thought they as are so tasty they deserve a recipe page of their own.

 What is 2-ingredient dough?